Nano Banana's dramatic interpretation of this workflow.

 The script extracts text-based content: headings, paragraphs, lists, code blocks, and tables.
 It does not convert images or embedded media.
 For most text-heavy pages, this is sufficient.
 However, if your site relies heavily on visual content, the Markdown will be a simplified representation, not a complete mirror.

-This approach works for static HTML sites hosted in any environment, provided the source lives on GitHub.
+This approach works for static HTML sites using git for version control.
 Sites relying on client-side JavaScript rendering or dynamic server-side content won't fully convert, only pre-rendered HTML is processed.

 Pro tip